alephjs/alephjs.org/pages/docs/basic-features/import-maps.md

 }
 ```

-If you are using VS Code, please add below settings in `.vscode/settings.json`:
+If you are using VS Code, please add below settings in your `.vscode/settings.json`:
 ```json
 {
     "deno.enable": true,